At the end of any HMRC investigation, if you are found to owe additional tax then you will be liable for a penalty.

 Investigation penalties can be anything up to 200% of the tax due.

-KinsellaTax have years of experience in dealing with HMRC investigations and negotiating a reduced penalty for our clients.
+KinsellaTax have years of experience in dealing with investigations and negotiating a reduced penalty for our clients.

 If you are under investigation by HMRC you NEED to get professional help straight away so you are not faced with a large penalty.